calnan/guide/src/guide/jbs-jdk-bug-system.md

 1. If the issue is a duplicate, close it as such.
 1. If the issue belongs to a different area (it was filed in libraries, but it's an HotSpot issue), transfer it to the correct component/subcomponent making sure that the state remains [New]{.jbs-value}.
    * Please note that issues in the [hotspot]{.jbs-value} and [security-libs]{.jbs-value} components must have a [Subcomponent]{.jbs-field} set as well.
+   * If the reason for transfer isn't completely obvious, please also add a comment on why the issue belongs to the new component.
 1. If the issue is incomplete, add a comment noting what is needed and resolve the bug as [Resolved]{.jbs-value} - [Incomplete]{.jbs-value}.
 This is the JBS way of saying "need more information".
 If no more information is obtained within reasonable time, the issue should be closed ([Closed]{.jbs-value} - [Incomplete]{.jbs-value}).

 Now that the issue is in the right component and has the basic information, the analysis continues to get a more detailed understanding of the issue, and what should be done: